lauritzthamsen/ObjectVersioningThesis/README.md

 ## Object Versioning for the Lively Kernel
 ### Preserving Access to Previous System States in an Object-oriented Programming System

 The Master's thesis I submitted at the Hasso-Plattner-Institute in May 2014.
+The version I submitted is available as [pdf](https://github.com/lauritzthamsen/ObjectVersioning-Thesis/releases/tag/v1.0).

 #### Abstract